 After my dad’s parents had both passed away, we spent some time cleaning out their house.
 We found some things that were useful or memorable that we kept, but we never expected to find something of real monetary value.
 In my grandpa’s office closet, my dad found a random bag full of silver coins.
 Some coins were relatively old and had increased in value.
 Unless you collect coins, you may not be interested in keeping any coins you inherit.
 If that’s the case, places like infinitycoins.com will buy them from you.

 My husband’s grandmother was a talented quilter.
 She made dozens of quilts for her grandchildren and they were all amazingly different and intricate.
-She died before my husband and I were married, but in a way, she still left me something.
-She gave each of her grandchildren a quilt to use after they were married.
+His grandmother died before my husband and I were married, but in a way, she still left me something.
+I love that she gave each of her grandchildren a quilt to use after they were married.
 Our quilt is soft and white with different-patterned material sewn throughout.
 It is a beautiful blanket and I love thinking of the love and care she put into each stitch.

 Inheriting something from a loved one, even if it’s a simple story, is a wonderful gift.
 I love the items I inherited from my grandparents.
 They help me remember the wonderful people they were and the memories we had together.
 This holiday season, take a moment to share the memory of your loved ones and allow them to be a part of the festivities.